el-ethan/fresh/README.md

         ./setup.sh

-7. Sit back and watch your computer get provisioned, but don't go to far; one or two steps might require your input.
+7. Sit back and watch your computer get provisioned, but don't go too far; one or two steps might require your input.